 Saw Art by Cindy Chinn

-EDIT: This is an older post, and my saws are looking even better! 😀 Check out theSawLady.com for my latest work.
+EDIT: Updated July 2023! 😀 Check out theSawLady.com for my latest work.

 Here’s a look at some of my recent Saw Art.
 I started working in metal a couple of years ago (June 2015) and in an attempt to learn how to use my plasma cutter I started making designs on some old saws I bought at a yard sale.
 Little did I know that these would end up extremely popular – both locally and internationally.